jainabhishek2004/airth-job-queue/README.md

 The live PostgreSQL e2e suite requires a reachable `DATABASE_URL`.
 The longer timeout is intentional because a hosted database may need more than Vitest's default 5 seconds during connection or cold-start work.

-### Edge cases covered

-- Blank, wrong-type, oversized, and extra create fields.
-- Invalid status values and unsupported transitions.
-- Malformed and non-existent UUIDs.
-- Attempts to move terminal jobs back to `running`.
-- Concurrent requests trying to perform the same transition.
-- Empty result pages and status filters with no matching jobs.
-- API loading and error states in the frontend.

 From `frontend`: